eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 }
 ```

-Devices in the IoT, may them be brownfield devices or newly produced devices, will probably not send their data to the
+Devices in the IoT, may they be brownfield devices or newly produced devices, will probably not send their data to the
 cloud in the structure and [protocol](protocol-overview.html) Ditto requires.

 They should not need to be aware of something like Ditto running in the cloud mirroring them as digital twins.